86005 Design Studio: Inhabitations12cp; 7hpw (1hr: lecture, 6hrs: tutorial)

-In this studio, students learn core skills and knowledge in the areas of site analysis, client engagement, domestic typologies, space planning and joinery.
+In this studio, students learn core skills and knowledge in the areas of site analysis, client engagement, domestic typologies, and space planning.
 Students incorporate these skills with the research techniques and design methods from their previous studio into cohesive design projects.
-With a strong emphasis on adaptive reuse, co-living and ‘living and working’ scenarios, this studio offers an opportunity to learn to experiment in thinking and practice as a means of developing their design approach.
-This studio has an emphasis on well-considered and crafted, finished outcomes.
+With a strong emphasis on adaptive reuse, co-living and ‘living and working’ scenarios, this studio offers an opportunity to learn to experiment in thinking and practice as a means of developing one’s design approach.

 Design projects are framed within a theoretical discourse and developed within the design environment.
 Projects within the design tutorials build spatial intelligence and innovative approaches to design through thoughtful and rigorous individual design processes.
-Students work alongside studio leaders to incorporate specific knowledge for the lectures through a combination of iterative modelling, drawings, and sketch design development in a weekly 'pin-up and present' format.
+Students work alongside studio leaders to incorporate specific knowledge from the lectures through a combination of iterative modelling, drawings, and sketch design development in a weekly 'pin-up and present' format.

 Detailed subject description.